Net Metering Pakistan

 Connection Charge Estimate

-DISCO will issue the CCE after agreement on the required modification of the network.
-The applicant will receive a connection charge estimate for the proposed facility.
+DISCO will issue the CCE upon agreement on the required network modification.
+The applicant will receive an estimate of the connection charge for the proposed facility.

 Step 8